Soccer-Silva strikes stunner as Man City edge Aston Villa | Sports-Games

 Soccer-Silva strikes stunner as Man City edge Aston Villa

-City dominated the opening half and took a 27th-minute lead through Dias, when the Portugal centre back beat goalkeeper Emiliano Martinez with a first-time shot from 20 metres after Raheem Sterling's cutback flashed across the penalty area.
-Silva doubled their advantage with a breathtaking effort in the 43rd, volleying superbly past Martinez from 15 metres after City broke away from their own penalty area with Riyad Mahrez releasing Gabriel Jesus on the right flank.
+City dominated the opening half and twice went close early on as Villa goalkeeper Emiliano Martinez parried fierce shots by Joao Cancelo and Rodri, with the home side barely able to break out of their own half.
+The visitors took a 27th-minute lead through Dias, when the Portugal centre back beat Martinez with a slightly deflected first-time shot from 20 metres after Raheem Sterling's cutback flashed across the penalty area.

+If there was an element of luck involved in the opening goal, the second was sheer class as City broke away under pressure in their own penalty area and struck at the other end in a matter of seconds.
+Cancelo threaded a short pass to Riyad Mahrez past two Villa forwards and the Algerian released Gabriel Jesus on the right flank, with the striker lifting a cross for Silva to crash an unstoppable volley into the roof of the net.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)